 Then came Charleston, where members of a Bible study group welcomed a stranger into their house of worship, who would open fire on them minutes later.
 Roof was found to be another emotionally unstable individual, as pictures surfaced on the internet portraying him as a violent white separatist.
 Almost immediately, Republican leaders, including South Carolina’s governor, called for the removal of the Confederate Flag from State House grounds, shifting the public debate away from gun access and toward racism.

 Gun rights groups are masterful at reframing the debate around guns to focus on a relatively small contributor to a much bigger problem.
 It is classic reclassification of the problem.
 By doing so, they define the terms of the debate.
 This is no longer about combat grade assault weapons.
-It’s about terrorism, or the mentally ill, or racists.
+It’s about terrorism, or the mentally ill, or racists, or wife beaters.
 Those are smaller arguments to have, and can be had on grounds that have nothing to do with guns.
 Further, if the problem is successfully redefined and gun control advocates fight on this newly drawn playing field, even if the NRA loses, they would have lost a much smaller battle.

 Shaun Adamec is a communications professional, crisis planning expert, and recovering political operative.
 He is President and Founder of Adamec Communications, which helps those who seek to change the world find their voice.